openenergymonitor/emonpi/software.md

 ### emonPi LCD

-The emonOPi LCD script subscribes to the emonhub/rx/# topics directly in order to print the power values to the emonPi LCD display.
+The emonPi LCD script subscribes to the emonhub/rx/# topics directly in order to print the power values to the emonPi LCD display.

 ### Low-write-v8.5 emoncms on the emonpi